RosaleeKnight/study-notes/cybersecurity-terminology.md

 Baiting: Enticing a victim with an incentive.

+Blocklist: Access control mechanism that allows elements such as email addresses, users, passwords, URLs, IPs address, domain names, etc. through the system except those explicitly mentioned which are denied access.

 Bluetooth: Wireless technology for exchanging data over short distances.

 Botnet: A collection of internets connected devices which may include PCs, servers and mobile devices that are infected and controlled by a common type of malware.